openshift/origin/examples/sample-app/README.md

 This will instruct the docker daemon to trust any docker registry on the 172.30.17.0/24 subnet, rather than requiring a certificate.

+These instructions assume you have not changed the kubernetes/openshift service subnet configuration from the default value of 172.30.17.0/24.

 Application Build, Deploy, and Update Flow
 ------------------------------------------